 Set aside time each day for gratitude reflections.

 Sit in a quiet place and identify experiences in your day that you are thankful for—focus your attention and let these experiences sink in.

 Say “thank you”.

-You never know what people are going through, especially in 2020.
-You can offer kindness through simple gestures – thank the cashier at your grocery store for her service, show compassion to your co-workers during virtual work meetings, or drop off some flowers to an elderly neighbor who lives alone.
-Positivity and kindness will go a long way and help to spread some much-needed cheer this holiday season.
+You never know what people are going through.
+You can offer kindness through simple gestures—thank the cashier at your grocery store for her service, show compassion to your co-workers during virtual work meetings, or drop off some flowers to an elderly neighbor who lives alone.
+Positivity and kindness will go a long way and help to spread some much-needed cheer during this holiday season.

 Giving back is especially important during the holidays.
 Consider donating clothes, toys, or food to local organizations in need.

-We have choice.
+We have a choice.
 We can let negativity take over.
 Or we can choose to take this time to focus on the goodness in our lives and in the world.
 Let’s choose gratitude.
 Remember, there is always something to be thankful for.